corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/checkpoint-tooling.md

 Ensure that you understand the mechanics of [flows](../../../../../../../../en/platform/corda/4.9/enterprise/cordapps/api-flows.md) and [Node flow hospital](../../../../../../../../en/platform/corda/4.9/enterprise/node/node-flow-hospital.md).

-A checkpoint is a serialised snapshot of the stack frames associated with the flow and any objects reachable from the stack.
+A checkpoint is a serialized snapshot of the stack frames associated with the flow and any objects reachable from the stack.
 Checkpoints are saved to the Corda node database automatically whenever a flow suspends or resumes, which typically happens when sending or receiving messages.
 A flow may be replayed from the last checkpoint if the node restarts, increasing flow durability.

 ## Use the checkpoint dumper